hbrobotics/hbrc_ros_robot_platform/mechanical/README.md

 ## Software Installation

-The needed software is `openscad` and `make`:
+Do the following:

-        sudo apt install build-essential openscad imagemagik qcad libimage-exiftool-perl
+     cd .../hbrc_ros_robot_platform/mechanical  # Move to the `mechanical` directory.

-Arm the Python virtual envrionment:
+     ./install_me.sh  # Run the reentrant installation script; prompts for root password workon hr2  # Enable the `hr2` python virtual environment.

-        workon hr2
+To build everything and view it:

-Run `make`:
+     make

-        make  # This builds everything stuffs them into the virtual environment
+     openscad hr2_models.scad -D 'name="hr2_arm_assembly"'

 ## Mechanical Requirements:

-The section below is a wish list of "requirements" for this HR2.
+The section below is a wish list of mechanical "requirements" for the HR2.
 Not all of these requirements are expected to be met.

 ### Base Requirements